Here are 10 ways to teach pre-school and primary school aged children about money.

 7. Saving up is important: Setting a savings goal for something they really want encourages children to cut down spontaneous spending in favour of sensible saving.
 Help your child figure out how long it will take them to save for something.
 It’s a great motivation to help them work towards their goal.

 9. Checking money online and in an app (as well as at a branch): It’s really difficult for children to grasp the concept of ‘invisible’ money and its value.
 Seeing what happens to money in your bank account before and after something’s been paid for really helps.
-Our CommBank Youth app helps your child develop real life money skills in a way that's fun and 100% secure.
+Our CommBank Youth app helps your child develop money skills in a way that's fun and 100% secure.

-10. ATMs and how they work: Explain how you need a bank card and a PIN (that you keep secret) to withdraw money.
-And that you can also deposit money and check how much money’s in your account at an ATM.
+10. ATMs and how they work: Explain how you need a bank card and a PIN (that you keep secret) to withdraw money and that you can also deposit money and check how much money’s in your account at an ATM.

 Take a look at our Beanstalk Activity Centre for a range of fun activity sheets.